-Associations, "ensuring transparency [...] would not by itself appear to be a legitimate [aim]."102 Instead, transparency must serve one of the legitimate aims for restricting human right, such as national security, and must be necessary to avert a real, and not only hypothetical danger.
-103 The Commission observes that the Russian authorities fail to indicate any specific threats to national security and how transparency is supposed to avert these threats.
+43. The Explanatory Memorandum of Draft Law No. 1057914-7 "Amending individual legislative acts of the Russian Federation as regards establishing additional measures to counteract threats to national security" states that: "The proposed amendments will help to ensure more lawful and transparent activities of public associations, non-commercial organisations and private individuals receiving support from abroad and participating in political processes on the territory of the Russian Federation."
+As the Commission considered in its 2019 Report on Funding of Associations, "ensuring transparency [...] would not by itself appear to be a legitimate [aim]."
+Instead, transparency must serve one of the legitimate aims for restricting human rights, such as national security, and must be necessary to avert a real, and not only hypothetical danger.
+The Commission observes that the Russian authorities fail to indicate any specific threats to national security that might arise from foreign financial support for the activities of NCOs, unregistered public associations and individuals.
+Neither do they explain how transparency concerning foreign financial support is supposed to avert these threats.

-- 43. The amendments to the Law on NCOs are justified by "the need to improve" the existing "foreign agent" legislation "for the purpose of safeguarding human and civil rights and freedoms as well as the legally protected interests of society and the State."
+44. The amendments to the Law on NCOs are justified by "the need to improve" the existing "foreign agent" legislation "for the purpose of safeguarding human and civil rights and freedoms as well as the legally protected interests of society and the State."
 However, no specific justifications or explanations are provided as to how these amendments are supposed to safeguard human and civil rights and freedoms as well as the interests of society and the State or how they are supposed to counteract threats to national security.
-They also fail to explain why improvements to the existing legislation were necessary for the purpose of promoting transparency, or to indicate any specific threats to and how the amendments are supposed to counteract these threats. - 44.
-Failure to sufficiently justify additional restrictive regulations is generally problematic in light of the rule of law.
+They also fail to explain why improvements to the existing legislation were necessary for the purpose of promoting transparency, or to indicate any specific threats to and how the amendments are supposed to counteract threats to and how the amendments are supposed to counteract these threats.

+45. Failure to sufficiently justify additional restrictive regulations is generally problematic in light of the rule of law.
 The Venice Commission further notes that no amendments have been made that would improve the legislation on NCOs in light of its previous assessment and recommendations.
 In its 2014 Opinion, the Commission found that the Russian "foreign agent" legislation does not satisfy basic human right standards and recommended ways in which the legislation could be improved for the purpose of safeguarding civil and political rights.
-The Commission regrets seeing that, instead of improving the legislation, the most recent amendments have exacerbated many of the issues criticised before. - 45.
-In its 2014 opinion, the Venice Commission agreed with the Council of Europe Commissioner for Human Rights that the term "foreign agent" "has usually been associated in the Russian historical context with the notion of a 'foreign spy' and/or a 'traitor', and thus carries with it a connotation of ostracism or stigma."
-106 Irrespective of the specific Russian historical context, the term "foreign agent" always has a negative connotation suggesting that an individual or entity acts "on behalf and in the interests of the foreign source" and not in the interest of the domestic society.
-107 In their meeting with the rapporteurs, the Russian authorities expressed their view that the "foreign agent" label does not carry this stigma.
-108 In their meetings with international and civil society representatives, the rapporteurs have learned that the negative connotations of the "foreign agent" label have arguably increased in recent years. - 46.
-At the same time, the Russian authorities claim that the Russian public is more and more concerned about foreign interference in its internal affairs.
-The "foreign agent" label was supposed to alert the public to the risk of such foreign interference.
-The recent amendments were allegedly necessary in order to respond to this increased public concern.
-The Venice Commission recalls that "[a]bstract 'public concern' and 'suspicions' [...] without pointing to a substantiated
+The Commission regrets seeing that, instead of improving the legislation, the most recent amendments have exacerbated many of the issues criticised before.

+46. In its 2014 opinion, the Venice Commission agreed with the Council of Europe Commissioner for Human Rights that the term "foreign agent" "has usually been associated in the Russian historical context with the notion of a 'foreign spy' and/or a 'traitor', and thus carries with it a connotation of ostracism or stigma."
+Irrespective of the specific Russian historical context, the term "foreign agent" always has a negative connotation suggesting that an individual or entity acts "on behalf and in the interests of the foreign source" and not in the interest of the domestic society.
+In their meeting with the rapporteurs, the Russian authorities expressed their view that the "foreign agent" label does not carry this stigma.
+In their meetings with international and civil

-103 Cf. Venice Commission, CDL-AD(2019)002, Report on Funding of Associations, para.
+&lt;sup>106 Cf. Venice Commission, CDL-AD(2019)002, Report on Funding of Associations, para.
 62.

-104 Explanatory Memorandum of Draft Law No. 1052523-7.
+&lt;sup>107 Explanatory Memorandum of Draft Law No. 1052523-7.

-105 See Venice Commission, CDL-AD(2016)007rev, Rule of Law Checklist, p.
+&lt;sup>108 See Venice Commission, CDL-AD(2016)007rev, Rule of Law Checklist, p.
 13.